Compression methods overview¶

 What's next¶

-- The Track A supplement extends Track A claim scope; details available under NDA
+- A supplemental filing extends claim scope on the shipping codec; details available under NDA

 - Future research is under active patent strategy; out of scope for public discussion